 - Wear protective clothing.
 When you go into mosquito-infested areas, wear a long-sleeved shirt, long pants, socks and shoes.

 - Use mosquito repellent.
 Permethrin can be applied to your clothing, shoes, camping gear and bed netting.
 You can also buy clothing made with permethrin already in it.
-For your skin, use a repellent containing at least a 10 percent concentration of DEET.
+For your skin, use a repellent containing at least a 10% concentration of DEET.

 - Reduce mosquito habitat.
 The mosquitoes that carry the dengue virus typically live in and around houses, breeding in standing water that can collect in such things as used automobile tires.
 You can help lower mosquito populations by eliminating habitats where they lay their eggs.
 At least once a week, empty and clean containers that hold standing water, such as planting containers, animal dishes and flower vases.
 Keep standing water containers covered between cleanings.